Frequently Asked Questions about our Wedding Photography:

 What is the difference between a career professional and part-time hobbyist?
 Do you have any formal training?

 Don’t take the word professional for granted.
 Unfortunately, there is no license to practice photography, no exams or certificates to have.
 A business license doesn’t make someone a professional.
 I’ve heard many horror stories about bad photographers!
 For example, waiting a year to get your wedding pictures!
 The same old saying especially applies to photographers – you get what you pay for.
 In the wedding photography profession, most are part-timers wishing to earn a little extra money on the weekend.
 Digital technology has brought out many, mainly because of the simplicity of total automation of the cameras.
-Some don’t even know how basic exposure and lighting works, which is sad that they portray themselves as professionals.
 Others have little or no formal training.
 And they’ll be the first ones to convince you it is not necessary.
 You need to ask yourself, “Is this who I want to capture my once in a lifetime event?”
 Career professionals, like myself, take the profession much more seriously.
-I personally have now 25 years in the photographic profession, with the experience of photographing nearly 500 weddings.
+I personally have now 25 years in the photographic profession, with the experience of photographing over 500 weddings.
 Formal training includes achieving a Bachelor Arts Degree in Professional Photography.
 How serious is a photographer who has higher education in a profession other than professional photography.
-I have owned a successful full-time photography business for 14 years, fulfilling the needs of clients in a wide diversity of photographic opportunities.
+I have owned a successful full-time photography business for 17 years, fulfilling the needs of clients in a wide diversity of photographic opportunities.
 Constantly striving to keep up with current technology and to perfect the craft, I regularly attend workshops and seminars.
 It’s obvious that a career professional photographer spends much more time and effort involved in the profession, and I can honestly say that I am very serious and passionate about the craft, and it shows in my images.
 You need to know how committed the photographer really is to the profession.
 Don’t be afraid to ask about their education and experience.
 Find out if he or she actually owns a full-time photography business, where photography is their livelihood.
 Actually compare the images shown to you.
 This may be the most important thing that you can do.
 You may go from being impressed by one photographers work to being exceptionally amazed.
 There is a difference!

 Why is there such a difference in prices.

-I would say that the answer to this question depends on who you are considering to photograph your wedding and the simple use of the word professional.
+I would say that the answer to this question depends on who you are considering photographing your wedding and the simple use of the word professional.
 With the internet, you can actually find photography outfits very cheaply.
-These companies have gotten so aggressive in their marketing and advertising on the internet nationwide, and actually treat weddings with a cookie-cutter approach rather than individual specialized service.
+These companies are aggressive in their marketing and advertising on the internet nationwide, and actually treat weddings with a cookie-cutter approach rather than individual specialized service.
 Such companies are cheapening professional wedding photography.
-They actually hire photographers just starting out or hobbyists who want to make some money on weekends.
-So they are able to offer lower photography prices.
+They actually hire photographers just starting out, or hobbyists who want to make some money on weekends.
+Because of this, they are able to offer lower photography prices.
 As mentioned earlier, there are many photographers who actually do it on the side while having other full-time careers.
 Photography to them is part-time.
 They are able to bring down their prices since they don’t have a lot invested.
 Less equipment, less knowledge, and most importantly less to worry about since it is not career and livelihood for them to depend on.
+Remember – “You get what you pay for.”

 We’re thinking of having one of our friends photograph our wedding.
 Why should we reconsider this:

-If you are considering having your friend or relative do the photography, yes, you will totally save money.
+If you are considering having your friend or relative do the photography – you will totally save money.
 No doubt about that.
 But don’t complain afterwards.
-If a friend or relative dabbles in photography, and might think he or she is actually pretty good, they are fooling themselves when it comes to photographing a wedding properly.
-Wedding photography is very high pressure.
+If a friend or relative “dabbles” in photography as a hobby and might think he or she is actually pretty good, they are fooling themselves when it comes to photographing a wedding properly.
+Wedding photography is, without a doubt, very high pressure.
 Many images have to be properly photographed in a very short amount of time.
 And it never fails that weddings always run late, which means even more pressure on the picture taking time.
-Only a true professional with experience and expert knowledge of photography and equipment would be able to deal with the inadequate amount of time to capture once in a lifetime beautiful images.
+Only a true professional with experience, and expert knowledge of photography and equipment would be able to deal with the inadequate amount of time to capture once in a lifetime beautiful images.

 What if a piece of equipment fails.
 The camera may shut down without notice.
 Digital cameras are completely electronic.
 I have personally had one of my digital cameras shut down on me at a wedding.
 There was no warning.
 There was also no worries on my part since I had a back-up.
 It doesn’t happen often, but it can.
 Would your friend have a back-up camera, flash, and battery.
 Other complaints that I’ve heard from people is how the friend missed this or missed that, or was very obtrusive during the ceremony – such as getting between the minister and the couple to photograph the placement of the rings.
 Amateurs, such as friends and relatives, do not have the ethics of conducting themselves during a wedding as would a true professional.
 Is this important to you?
 I know, I would be the first to admit that weddings are expensive.
 But it always amazes me that the couple will invest $500.00 on a wedding cake, $800.00 or more on flowers, $700.00 to $1000.00 on a DJ, and even a photo booth, and then have a friend do the wedding photography to save money.
 Eventually, the cake was eaten, the flowers died, the DJ went home, and the only lasting memories are your wedding day pictures that you will take with you throughout your new lives together.